How to Implement Worker Voice in a Global Value Chain

 Step 3: Solve the deployment problem, not just the technology problem

 The most common failure point is deployment.
-A brand selects a survey platform and then leaves deployment to the supplier.
-The supplier asks managers to distribute it.
+A brand selects a survey platform and then leaves deployment to the site.
+The site asks managers to distribute it.
 Workers complete it in a group, on a shared device, in full view of the person whose behavior they are being asked to evaluate.
 The result is unusable data — and workers who are less likely to engage honestly in future.

 Effective deployment requires direct outreach to workers in their language, through channels they control, in a context where anonymity is credible.
 Labor Solutions handles deployment directly — including real-time participation monitoring so brands know not just that the survey ran, but that it ran with genuine reach.